-- Status of Sprint Tower Lease - Terra Group 87 Park Construction - Prior Board retained Attorney Roberto Zarco - Excessive vibrations and oil spills - Residents encouraged to file violations with City officials - Eighty-Seven Park construction site was emitting dangerously high vibrations during vibratory sheet pile driving, and even though they knew neighbors had complained about the daily tremors and structural damage being done, the Terra Defendants, JMA, NV5, and DeSimone never performed more than a cursory inspection of CTS following the vibratory sheet pile driving.
-The Terra Defendants, JMA, NV5, and DeSimone knew about the dangerously excessive vibrations and should have conducted a thorough inspection and analysis of damage the vibratory sheet pile driving had done to CTS but failed to conduct any such inspection or analysis. - 145.
-Damage caused to CTS during this vibratory sheet pile phase of the Eighty-Seven Park project became the subject of settlement discussions between the Association and the Terra Defendants. - 146.
-On May 7, 2019, after vibrations from the sheet pile driving had penetrated and damaged CTS and after numerous CTS residents had lodged complaints about that damage, the Terra Defendants sought a settlement agreement from the Association for "any alleged nuisance"
+- Status of Sprint Tower Lease

+- Terra Group 87 Park Construction

+- Prior Board retained Attorney Roberto Zarco

+- Excessive vibrations and oil spills

+- Residents encouraged to file violations with City officials

+148. Even though the Terra Defendants, JMA, NV5, and DeSimone knew that the Eighty-Seven Park construction site was emitting dangerously high vibrations during vibratory sheet pile driving, and even though they knew neighbors had complained about the daily tremors and structural damage being done, the Terra Defendants, JMA, NV5, and DeSimone never performed more than a cursory inspection of CTS following the vibratory sheet pile driving.
+The Terra Defendants, JMA, NV5, and DeSimone knew about the dangerously excessive vibrations and should have conducted a thorough inspection and analysis of damage the vibratory sheet pile driving sheet pile driving had done to CTS but failed to conduct any such inspection or analysis.

-or adverse impact claim."
+149. Damage caused to CTS during this vibratory sheet pile phase of the Eighty-Seven Park project became the subject of settlement discussions between the Association and the Terra Defendants.

+150. On May 7, 2019, after vibrations from the sheet pile driving had penetrated and damaged CTS and after numerous CTS residents had lodged complaints about that damage, the Terra Defendants sought a settlement agreement from the Association for "any alleged nuisance or adverse impact claim."
 That settlement agreement would, in part, provide the Terra Defendants with a "broad form general release of all claims," including claims for damage that the construction activity on the Eighty-Seven Park project did to CTS's property, in exchange for \$200,000.

-- 147. Rather than investigate the damage they caused and take steps to remediate the damage, the Terra Defendants attempted to buy their way out of liability. - 148.
-As settlement discussions stalled and as CTS owner and resident complaints regarding the construction activities at the Eighty-Seven Park project mounted, Terra's David Martin was determined not to let neighbors' complaints delay the project and cost the Terra Defendants money.
+151. Rather than investigate the damage they caused and take steps to remediate the damage, the Terra Defendants attempted to buy their way out of liability.

+152. As settlement discussions stalled and as CTS owner and resident complaints regarding the construction activities at the Eighty-Seven Park project mounted, Terra's David Martin was determined not to let neighbors' complaints delay the project and cost the Terra Defendants money.
 Mr. Martin advised everyone to "[k]eep moving the job forward," to "not let any neighbor delay us," and to "just be nice!"